jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     ================================ no tests ran in 0.00s =================================

   it did not work.
 No tests ran and there were errors with making the folders_.
-I did not give ``./makePythonTdd.sh`` a name for the project when I called it so mkdir_ and cd_ did not work
+I did not give ``./makePythonTdd.sh`` a name for the project when I called it so mkdir_ and cd_ were tried with no name and did not work

 * I stop `pytest-watch`_ from running by hitting ``ctrl+c`` on the keyboard in the terminal_.
 I run tree_